 Roasting is done in 4 distinct stages: steeping, germinating, roasting and cooling.
 At Bairds Malt, grain spends 34-46 hours in steep tanks where we aim for a target moisture of 42-44%.

-The grain is transferred to germination which lasts for around 4 days.
-Once germination is complete, the green malt is then transferred to the roasting drum after the 4 days in the streets.
+The grain is transferred to germination which lasts for around 4 days in Wanderhaufen style streets.
+This is a semi continuous moving batch germination process.
+Once germination is complete, the green malt is then transferred to the roasting drum.

 The roasting takes place in two roasting drums.
-The average roasting time is 2 ½ - 3 hours with an air on temperatures of up to 460℃.
-Our roasters take a batch size of 2.4 – 3.5 tonnes.
-The roasted malt is then transferred to the cooler and spends 35 – 60 minutes to drop the temperature to <15˚C and fix the colour and flavour compounds.
-The malt is analysed before storage; awaiting dispatch to our customers.
+The average roasting time is 2 ½ - 3 hours with an air on temperatures of up to 460˚C. Our roasters take a batch size of 2.4 – 3.5 tonnes.
+The roasted malt is then transferred to the cooler and spends 35 – 60 minutes there in order to drop the temperature to <15˚C and fix the colour and flavour compounds.
+The malt is analysed before storage and thereafter awaits dispatch to our customers.